defenseunicorns/maru-runner/README.md

       ```

     - `maxRetries`: number of times to retry the command
-    - `maxTotalSeconds`: max number of seconds the command can run until it is killed; takes precendence
+    - `maxTotalSeconds`: max number of seconds the command can run until it is killed; takes precedence
       over `maxRetries`

 ### Variables